jiuliangut/earthquake-monitor/README.md

 ## Project Overview

 Earthquakes occur regularly, often with little warning, posing risks to life and property.
-Timely access to earthquake data, both real-time and historical, can empower individuals and organizations to make informed decisions, enhancing preparedness and response.
+Timely access to earthquake data, both real-time and historical, can empower individuals and organisations to make informed decisions, enhancing preparedness and response.

 The Earthquake Monitor project continuously ingests real-time earthquake data from the USGS, providing users with dashboards, alerts, and reports.
 These tools help users stay informed, enabling timely responses to earthquake risks, and will hopefully also serve to be an effective tool for future research.